mikejohnson51/AHGestimation/README.md

 period of time, a relationship between how much water (Q) is in the channel and the corresponding Y, V, and TW can be established.
-The idea of ‘at-a-station hydraulic geometry’ (AHG) suggests three power laws can adequelty describe these relations (Leopold and Maddock 1953):
+The idea of ‘at-a-station hydraulic geometry’ (AHG) suggests three power laws can adequatly describe these relations (Leopold and Maddock 1953):

 $$
 TW = a  \cdot Q^b